-This issue, however, is not left issue, or a right issue, or a Democrat issue, or a Republicanissue.
+This issue, however, is not a left issue, a right issue, a Democrat issue, or a Republican issue.
 It’s also not a legal issue, even though the courts will ultimately decide its fate.

 Instead, it’s a moral issue; it’s an American issue.
 It’s how we choose to define ourselves as Americans.
 It’s who we are, and, perhaps more importantly, who we choose to be, as a nation.